 Measuring website usage (Google Analytics)

 We use Google Analytics software to collect information about how you use GOV.UK.
-We do this to help make sure the site is meeting the needs of its users and to help us make improvements.
+We do this to help make sure the site is meeting the needs of its users and to help us make improvements, eg improving site search.

 Google Analytics stores information about: